roopaksai543/Track2Tabs2.0/README.md

 Users can upload an audio file, and the app processes it using audio analysis techniques to extract meaningful musical information in a simple and intuitive interface.

+This project currently runs locally on my machine while deployment is being finalized.
+Public hosting will be added in a future update.

 ## Live Website
 [Track2Tabs 2.0](https://track2tabs20-git-main-roopaksais-projects-f8ff8358.vercel.app/)